Mushymato/GrassVariety/docs/more-grass-shim.md

   },

   // Optional fields:
-  // By default, More Grass packs are converted for regular grass (springGrass) only and does not apply to blue grass (blueGrass)
+  // By default, More Grass packs are converted only for regular grass (springGrass) and does not apply to blue grass (blueGrass)
   // This can be changed via these extra manifest fields:
-  "mushymato.GrassVariety/IsGreenGrass": true, // true will make this pack valid for green grass (default true) "mushymato.GrassVariety/IsBlueGrass": false, // true will make this pack valid for blue grass (default false) }
+  "mushymato.GrassVariety/IsGreenGrass": true, // true will make this pack valid for green grass (default true) "mushymato.GrassVariety/IsBlueGrass": false, // true will make this pack valid for blue grass (default false) "mushymato.GrassVariety/Weight": 1, // changes how often this grass appears relative to all other grass }
 ```